learn-co-students/js-weather-api-ajax-001/README.md

 resources: 2
 ---

-# Weather Underground AJAX Visualization
+# AJAX Visualization of Weather

 ## Objectives
 * Learn how to use AJAX to keep data current.